 Flagging a student in Starfish creates a transparent communication trail that allows individuals working with the student to see a clear picture of the student’s performance.
 All flags are stored in Starfish, even after they have been “cleared” or “resolved.”
 All flags will be cleared at the end of each semester, but some flags are cleared as the student performance improves or an issue is resolved.

-A kudo is another type of Starfish notification that is designed to send positive feedback to students.
+Kudos are another type of Starfish notification, designed to send positive feedback to students.
+Students are very responsive to kudos that let them know their efforts are recognized and appreciated.
 Faculty, staff, and administrators are able to send kudos to students for various reasons.
-Students are sent an immediate notification outlining the kudo and reason for it.
+Students are sent an immediate notification outlining the kudos and reason for it.

 What are Referrals and when should I use them?

 Referrals are designed to direct the student to a particular campus service.
-For instance, if you know a student is struggling in a course or with a with written assignments, you can refer them to the Learning Center.
+For instance, if you know a student is struggling in a course or with a with written assignments, you can refer them to Tutoring Services.
 Or, if a student has question about resumes, job opportunities after graduation, etc, you can refer them to the Career Development Office.
 Referrals are more of a suggestion to a student rather than an assigned task.

 What are progress surveys and when will I receive one?